friendlyflame/esp32-rc-car/README.md

 - Old Toy RC Car chassis
 - MX1508 Motor Driver – dual H-bridge for motor control
 - 2 × 3V DC Motors – one for drive, one for steering
-- 4 × AA NiMH batteries – to power the motors
+- 4 × AA Alkaline batteries – to power the motors
 - Buck Converter (MP1584) – step down battery voltage to 3.3V for ESP32
 - Jumper wires, solder, electrical tape
 - (Optional) 4 × AAA batteries (initially used separately for ESP32)